cis-famu/oer-assignment-group-4-1/Chapter-2.md

 ## Additional Output Formatting Tools

 ### setfill Manipulator
+In terms of the setw manipulator, the requested number of columns is greater than the actual amount needed for the expression.
+Since the output is right justified, the unused columns on the left are left as blank spaces.
+Output stream variables can use the setfilll manipulator to fill the unused spaces.

+Ex.

+cout << setfill ('x') << setw (10);

 ### left and right Manipulators
+The left and right manipulators are used for the justification in C++, allowing for respective left and right formatting.

+-You can use the the unsetf function to disable these manipulators.

+Ex.

+cout.width(6);
+  cout << left << n << '\n';
 ### Review Questions
+1.)
+Why do we use the setfill manipulator?

+2.)
+What are left and right manipulators?

 ## Input/Output and the stringType